codigoarchivo/frontendRAM/README.md

 ## works with node version
 16.14.0

-How to use
+##  How to use
-## 1. place backend api url
+1. place backend api url .env
 2. yarn install command
 3. yarn run dev